daradermody/gnome-connection-manager/README.md

+# For use with Ubuntu 19+, use the [owner's version](https://github.com/kuthulux/gnome-connection-manager) which is now hosted on GitHub.

 # Fork of mjun
 This is an attempt to centralise all the contributions made by people to the now abandoned [gnome-connection-manager](https://github.com/mjun/gnome-connection-manager) repo.
 See [here](https://github.com/mjun/gnome-connection-manager/compare/master...daradermody:master) for a list of updates.
 All credit goes to authors of the respective commits.